• Home

 Strawberry Buttercream

-This Strawberry Buttercream is smooth and creamy with a mild strawberry flavor.
-The pale pink color is all natural from the fresh strawberries that we use to make this.
-Not vegan?
-No problem!
-Just swap out the vegan baking sticks for unsalted butter.
-As always, it’s gluten free and nut free too!
+This Strawberry Buttercream frosting is smooth and creamy with a soft strawberry flavor.
+The light pink color is all natural from the fresh or frozen strawberries that we use to make this.
+No red food coloring is used at all!
+It's sweet and delicious; perfect on so many treats!
+Best yet, it's gluten free, nut free, egg free and can easily be made dairy free (vegan)!
+A must try for all you strawberry lovers!

 Print Recipe Pin Recipe